-Most of the time when your blood sugar level drops too low, the pancreas stops making insulin until your blood sugar returns to normal.
+Most of the time when your blood sugar level decreases, the pancreas stops making insulin to make sure that your blood sugar stays in the normal range.
 Tumors of the pancreas that produce too much insulin are called insulinomas.
-Insulinomas keep making insulin, even when your blood sugar drops too low.
+Insulinomas keep making insulin, and can make your blood sugar level too low (hypoglycemia).

 A high blood insulin level causes a low blood sugar level (hypoglycemia).
 Hypoglycemia may be mild, leading to symptoms such as anxiety and hunger.
 Or it can be severe, leading to seizures, coma, and even death.

-Insulinomas are rare tumors.
+Insulinomas are very rare tumors.
 They usually occur as single, small tumors.
 But there can also be several small tumors.